mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 - Before rolling, you can spend 1 Edge.
 The most you can ever spend on a Test is 1 Edge.
 - For each Edge spent, roll 1d6 and add the result to your test total.
-- These d6s also increase your Effect if they push you over higher Ratings.
+- These d6s also increase your EFFECT if they push you over higher Ratings.

 Refreshing Edge: